Medically reviewed on Nov 30, 2018

-Infants ≥6 months and Children <2 years: Oral: Initial: 20 mg/kg/day in 4 divided doses; maximum dose: 100 mg/dose; if control of symptoms is not observed within 2 to 3 weeks, may increase dose; maximum daily dose: 40 mg/kg/day.
-Once desired effect is achieved, dose may be tapered to lowest effective maintenance dose Note: Routine use not recommended; reserve for patients with severe disease in whom potential benefits outweigh risks.
+Infants ≥6 months of age and Children <2 years of age: Initial: 20 mg/kg/day in 4 divided doses; maximum dose: 100 mg/dose; if control of symptoms is not observed within 2 to 3 weeks, may increase dose; maximum daily dose: 40 mg/kg/day.
+Once desired effect is achieved, dose may be tapered to lowest effective maintenance dose.
+Note: Routine use not recommended; reserve for patients with severe disease in whom potential benefits outweigh risks.

-Children >12 years and Adolescents: Refer to adult dosing.
+Children >12 years of age and Adolescents: Refer to adult dosing.

 Dosing: Renal Impairment

 Decrease dose in patients with hepatic impairment.